RedVoxInc/redvox-examples/docs/README.md

 If you add new `.md` files, make sure that `index.rst` inside the `source` folder points to the new file using `.. toctree::`.

-Please do not modify the following files (unless you really know what you are doing):
+Please do not modify the following files in the `docs` folder (unless you really know what you are doing):
 - `.nojekyll` - used for hosting the docs in Github Pages
 - `make.bat` and `Makefile` - used by sphinx to clean and build the documentation
 - `index.html` inside the `docs` folder (okay to modify the `index.rst` inside the `source` folder) - used for hosting the docs in Github pages
+- `requirements_docs.txt` - used by Github actions

 ### Viewing the docs locally